 All generators have two main parts rotor and a stator, these two function hand in hand for generating power.
 The problem with them is that they tend to accumulate a lot of dust after prolonged use, so you should check them once in a while.
 If the rotor and stator have a build-up of dust then they will perform less efficiently which means that they will use a lot more fuel.
 If you do not clean the rotor and stator from time to time you might end up burning out the entire generator.

 One of the main reasons why so many generators break down is because the oil hasn’t been changed in a while.
 A generator with old or contaminated oil will struggle to run, some generators will break down completely while others have a fail-safe mechanism and won’t allow the generator to start without an oil change.
 How frequently you have to change the oil depends on the type of generator and how often you use it, generally speaking, most generator models need an oil change between 40-180 hours of usage, so check the manual.
+The most commonly used generators have around 3000 watts of power if you want to know what items can it run then check out my recent article 3000 watt generator what will it run ( Top 25 Items ).

 Spark plugs are necessary to ignite the gas, and once the spark plugs are not functioning correctly you will not be able to start the generator.
 When you get a brand new generator it is a good idea to invest in a couple of backup spark plugs as well.
 Generally speaking, spark plugs should last you for a couple of years, although this also depends on how often you use the generator and how reliable the spark plugs are.